Margin - Property CSS

 $('#id').css('margin', '2cm');

-With JQuery, read the calculated value of margin
+With JQuery, read the computed value of margin.

 As in Javascript, the margin is returned in pixels or percentages.